 Professor Alicia Homrich is a graduate of the Rollins College Graduate Studies in Counseling program (1992).
-Her greatest specialty interest is in the area of family therapy and solution-focused brief therapy.
+Her clinical specialty areas are family therapy and solution-focused brief therapy.
 She is also committed to increasing the quality of counselor training and supervision.
-Most recently Dr. Homrich has been conducting research on the professional and personal qualities expected of counseling students.
-Professor Homrich teaches internship, group work, human sexuality, career and lifestyle development, and the family and relationship therapy course series.
+Most recently Dr. Homrich has been conducting research on the professional and personal qualities and conduct expected of counseling students.
+Professor Homrich teaches practicum and internship, foundations in mental health counseling, and the family and relationship therapy course series.